 Gamma-Glutamyl Transferase (GGT)

 GGT is an enzyme found in various tissues, with higher concentrations in the liver, kidneys, and pancreas.
-It plays a crucial role in the metabolism of glutathione, an antioxidant important for cellular protection.
+It plays a role in the metabolism of glutathione, an antioxidant important for cellular protection.
 GGT is released into the bloodstream when there is damage to the liver or bile ducts.
-GGT is the most sensitive biomarker for detecting bile duct issues because it is generally the first liver enzyme to increase in the blood in the presence of bile duct blockage or constriction.
+GGT is a sensitive biomarker for detecting bile duct issues because it is generally the first liver enzyme to increase in the blood in the presence of bile duct blockage or constriction.

 - Order GGT through Access Medical Labs